Introduction to Neuroscience (NEUR-200)

 Advanced Neuroscience (NEUR-400)

 A continuation of NEUR 200.
 Designed for juniors and seniors.
 Course focuses on the more "molar" aspects of Neuroscience, with participation by several Neuroscience faculty and discussions of primary literature.
 Includes discussions of sensory and motor systems, hormonal control of behavior, memory and learning, neurodevelopment, neuropathology and neuroimmunology.
 Students will engage in discussions of primary literature.
-(Offered Spring Semester 2014)
+(Offered spring semester of even-numbered years)

 Neuroscience Assessment (NEUR-401)